 Again, as food moves through your digestive system, your intestines absorb nutrients at different points.
 The stool absorbs water along the way, which helps it propel forward through the intestines.

 Healthy stool is typically soft and formed.
 Being soft makes stool easier to move out of the rectum.

 But if stool lingers too long in your bowels, the large intestine can absorb too much water from the stool.
 This makes the stool more concentrated and compact.
 It dries out and breaks apart into hard pebbles or pellets.

 There are many potential causes of pellet poop, most of which are the underlying causes of constipation.

-Medication can sometimes slow down stool through the large intestine.
-Some cause pebble poop bowel movements by reducing the amount of water in your body or stool.
-Medications that can cause pebble poop bowel movements include:
+Some medications can cause pebble poop by slowing stool or reducing the amount of water in your body or stool.
+Such medications include: